The benefits of live music and the ‘goosebump’ effect

 Participants that reported an emotional memory associated with the performance or lyrics of a song doubled their chances of experiencing goosebumps.
 Collective crowd experience, such as singing and dancing along was also a key factor for delivering the shivers.
 Powerful stuff!

-Protecting the future of music
+2025 – the year of live music

 References

-2. * Research carried out by Matthew Sachs (Harvard University, University of Southern California) and Robin Murphy (Associate Professor of Experimental Psychology at the University of Oxford), is association with Barclaycard with a total of 100 participants at Reading & Leeds festivals on location at Reading Festival on Saturday 25 August and Leeds Festival on Sunday 26 August 2018.
+* Research carried out by Matthew Sachs (Harvard University, University of Southern California) and Robin Murphy (Associate Professor of Experimental Psychology at the University of Oxford), is association with Barclaycard with a total of 100 participants at Reading & Leeds festivals on location at Reading Festival on Saturday 25 August and Leeds Festival on Sunday 26 August 2018.

 Author